publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Undefined variable $saved_settings when checking for Gallery block lightbox settings in frontend
   * Fix: Legacy widgets are not available from migrated default Profile to Block Access
   * Fix: Custom Styles javascript validation load
+  * Fix: Featured image display in editor when post type is page for Content Display block

 = 2.10.5 - 14 Sep 2021 =
   * Remove: New ask for review system